-DShot and BLHeli ESC Support¶
+DShot and BLHeli_32 ESC Support¶

-- DShot ESC protocol support (for sending digital signals to the ESC)
+- DShot fast digital ESC protocol support

 Where to buy¶